nalinir/cv_moving_c_elegans/README.md

 ## Tracking neurons in (semi-)fixed _C. elegans_
 This code accompanies our Computer Vision Final Project.
+The goal is to run BrainAlignNet ([Atanas et al., 2024]([https://www.genome.gov/](https://www.biorxiv.org/content/biorxiv/early/2024/07/22/2024.07.18.601886.full.pdf))) as part of a new pipeline for neuron tracking, with calcium imaging data and adapted pre-processing of the BrainAlignNet inputs and post-processing of its outputs for tracking.
+For segmentation, we used StarDist ([Weigert et al., 2020]([https://www.genome.gov/](https://openaccess.thecvf.com/content_WACV_2020/html/Weigert_Star-convex_Polyhedra_for_3D_Object_Detection_and_Segmentation_in_Microscopy_WACV_2020_paper.html))), and as a baseline, we used Ultrack ([Bragantini et al., 2024]([https://www.genome.gov/](https://www.biorxiv.org/content/biorxiv/early/2024/07/22/2024.07.18.601886.full.pdf](https://pmc.ncbi.nlm.nih.gov/articles/PMC11398427/)).

 ## Installation
 Some packages installed better with conda, and some required pip installation.
 Given this, we have 2 separate requirements.txt files that can be downloaded separately.
 These are available in the [requirements](https://github.com/nalinir/cv_moving_c_elegans/tree/main/requirements) folder.